Shiverz88/Good_Match/README.md

 # Good_Match
 Good Match program for assessment

+The Assessment was completed using Visual Studio 2022 as a C# Console App

 The requirements:
 Write a program that accepts two strings and calculates the match percentage as above.
 The program should only accept alphabetic characters and should gracefully handle invalid input